Tagada85/smiling-artichoke/src/pages/contact.md

 template: contact
 ---

-To get in touch fill the form below.
+A question?
+A request?
+Just wanna say Hi?
+Fill out the form below and let's chat :D